Lithgow, New South Wales: Retail

 The Lithgow District Chamber of Commerce has been providing advocacy, events and services for local retailers and the economy of Lithgow and the surrounding towns and villages since 2015.

+Lithgow offers a unique range of retail and specialised boutique stores along the main street, along with a large variety of cafes.

 Tourist attractions

 Lithgow is adjacent to a number of national parks and other attractions.
 Places to visit include the Zig Zag Railway, Glow Worm Tunnel, Newnes in the Wolgan Valley and Glen Davis in the Capertee Valley, the second largest canyon in the world.

-Other attractions include the Hartley Historic Site, Lithgow Small Arms Factory Museum, State Mine Heritage Park and the Eskbank House Museum.
+Other attractions include the Hartley Historic Site, Lithgow Small Arms Factory Museum, Lithgow State Mine Heritage Park & Railway and the Eskbank House Museum.
 Lithgow is also close to Jenolan Caves, which are a World Heritage Area and lie to the south of Lithgow.

-The most popular tourist event in Lithgow is Ironfest (Lithgow), an annual cultural heritage event that attracts over 10,000 visitors.
+The most popular tourist event in Lithgow is Ironfest, an annual cultural heritage event that attracts over 10,000 visitors.
 Ironfest hosts the annual St George's Day Jousting Tournament which involves contestants from all around the world.
 The festival also features a colonial battle re-enactment, called the 'Battle of Lithgow' which involves over 120 participants, kitted out in fully authentic 19th century apparel, and involving cavalry, infantry and artillery.
 As well as these two historical re-enactment events Ironfest includes historical & auto displays, blacksmith demonstrations, art exhibitions, workshops and demonstrations, as well as live music and performances.

 The Lithgow Greyhound Racing Club was established in 1928 and its Saturday race meetings are also a popular tourist attraction.
 The annual feature event is the Lithgow Golden Muzzle held every December, which is sponsored by the Lithgow Workers Club.

 Media

-Electronic media in Lithgow is represented by commercial radio stations 2LT and Move FM operated by Midwest Radio Network, public broadcasters ABC and SBS, and commercial networks Prime7, WIN and Southern Cross 10, 7two, 7mate, 9Gem, 9Go!, 10 Bold and 10 Peach.
+Electronic media in Lithgow is represented by commercial radio stations 2LT and Move FM operated by Midwest Radio Network, public broadcasters ABC and SBS, and commercial networks Seven, WIN and Channel 10, 7two, 7mate, 9Gem, 9Go!, 10 Drama and 10 Comedy.

-There is a free fortnightly paper - The Central West Village Voice.
+There is a free fortnightly paper – The Central West Village Voice.
 The Lithgow Mercury is a newspaper published weekly.

+Transport

+Local bus services are operated by Lithgow Buslines.

+Lithgow railway station on the Main Western railway line is the terminus for NSW TrainLink Blue Mountains Line services from Sydney.
+As well as being a calling point for the Bathurst Bullet, Central West Express and Outback Xplorer services to Bathurst, Dubbo and Broken Hill, it is the terminus for road coach services from Orange, Grenfell, Dubbo, Nyngan, Parkes and Coonabarabran.

+In 1983, the State Rail Authority opened the Lithgow Locomotive Maintenance Centre at the eastern end of Lithgow.
+It is today operated by Pacific National.
+Southern Shorthaul Railroad has a maintenance facility at the Lithgow State Mine Heritage Park & Railway.